-Turmeric, the main spice in curry, is arguably the most powerful herb on the planet at fighting and potentially reversing disease.
-It has so many healing properties that currently there have been 6,235 peer-reviewed articles published proving the benefits of turmeric and one of its renowned healing compounds curcumin.
+Turmeric (Curcuma longa), the main spice in the Indian dish curry, is arguably the most powerful herb on the planet at fighting and potentially reversing disease.
+It has so many healing properties that currently there are over 10,000 peer-reviewed articles published proving turmeric benefits, especially one of its renowned healing compounds, curcumin.

-This puts turmeric on top of the list as one of the most frequently mentioned medicinal herbs in all of science and the next most popular studied herbs include garlic, cinnamon, ginseng, ginger and milk thistle.
+This puts turmeric on top of the list as one of the most frequently mentioned medicinal herbs in all of science.
+The next most popular studied herbs include garlic, cinnamon, ginseng, ginger and milk thistle.

 Of the 10,000+ studies referencing curcumin, the most interesting finding is that when turmeric is compared to conventional medicine, its benefits equal that of many pharmaceutical medications.
 In fact, a number of studies have even reported that using curcumin is more advantageous than certain prescription drugs.

-When examining the research, turmeric benefits go beyond that of these 10 drugs:
+When examining the research, turmeric benefits go beyond that of these 12 kinds of conditions and treatments:

 - Anti-inflammatory drugs